socbots/flossa-webapp/README.md

 -   Tree ends with node class `EndTree`
 	- `EndTree` refreshes page with reload.

-When node has been passed through tts it goes to
-- interaction()
+### interaction()
-  - interaction handles node based on class and forwards to appropriate functionality
+  - When a node has been passed through TTS it goes to interaction that handles node based on class and forwards to appropriate functionality

-## speech.js
-- Contains code for tts & stt
-- Forwards all classes but Video to next node and calls for recording
+### checkUserInput()
+  - Gets result from [STT](#webrtc "see webRTC/audio.js") or user touch input and sets next node depending on answer

 ## tree.js
 Code for the interaction tree with 5 node classes.